+In order for an appraisal waiver to be considered, a prior appraisal must be found for the subject property in Fannie Mae’s Collateral Underwriter (CU) data.
 DU will compare the address for the subject property to the property addresses found in CU.
-DU will use the information from the prior appraisal to determine if the loan casefile is eligible for the PIW.
+DU will use the information from the prior appraisal to determine if the loan casefile is eligible for the appraisal waiver.
 In some cases, the prior appraisal may not be acceptable.
-For example, if a CU “Overvaluation Flag” was issued on the prior appraisal, or the appraisal could not be scored, that prior appraisal will not be used and a PIW will not be offered on the new loan casefile.
+For example, if a CU “Overvaluation Flag” was issued on the prior appraisal, or the appraisal could not be scored, that prior appraisal will not be used and an appraisal waiver will not be offered on the new loan casefile.

 one-unit properties, including condos;

-principal residence, second home, and investment property transactions;
+investment property refinance transactions;

 DU loan casefiles that receive an Approve/Eligible recommendation.

-purchase, construction, and construction-to-permanent loans;
+construction and construction-to-permanent loans;

 two- to four-unit properties;

-HomeStyle Renovation and HomeStyle Energy mortgage loans;
+HomeStyle Renovation and HomeStyle Energy loans;

 community land trusts or other properties with resale restrictions, which include loan casefiles using the Affordable LTV feature;